gerardnico/dokuwiki-plugin-webcode/README.md

 ## Language Support
-### Javascript
+### Javascript Console

-The [console.log function](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) will be rendered and therefore visible in a console area (Gray box).
+  * The [console.log function](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) will be rendered and therefore visible in a console area (Gray box).
+  * The [console.table function](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is supported only for a collection of objects or primitives.
+There is no second argument.

 ### Babel